 For those of us who live in regions that experience cold, snowy winters, summer can never come soon enough.
 And when it finally does arrive, we want to get outdoors and soak it all up before fall comes knocking on the door again and its brisk temperatures force us back inside.
 Whether summer means jet skiing, water skiing, surfing, swimming, or anything in between, we need swimwear that will help us make the most of the summer months.
 Thankfully, there are swimsuits, coverups, and other types of swimwear built to do just that.
 You just need to know where to look.
-Here’s our guide to finding the best swimwear for hitting the waves this summer.
+Here’s our guide to finding cute summer swimsuits for hitting the waves.

 Whether it’s a one-piece swimsuit, bikini, or tankini, you need to be sure it fits so well it would never dream of coming out of place.
 That will depend on whatever activity you’re doing, of course.
 If you’re just hanging around in the pool, there are countless options.
 But if you’re truly hitting the waves, you know how powerful they can be and how they have a way of working against you instead of with you.
 When searching for a swimsuit, try using terms like “active” in your online search, instead of simply “cute.”
 Active swimwear should provide ample support where you need it.
 Also, any straps should be thick enough to stay snugly in place without slipping down your shoulders or coming untied.

 Whether boy shorts, board shorts, or anything in between, swimwear with shorts can be a great choice if you’re looking for full coverage when hitting the waves.
 Some shorts are actual swim bottoms, while others easily pull on over existing swimwear.
 Look for shorts with a comfortable and stretchy (but not too stretchy) waist.
 The fabric should also be quick-drying so you don’t have to sit around in soggy bottoms.
 Pockets are always a bonus, too!